-ST2333 Surgical Specialties I
+ST2353 Surgical Specialties I

-Introduction to operative routine for Obstetrics/Gynecology (OB/GYN), Ophthalmic, Otorhinolaryngology (ENT), and Oral/Maxillofacial surgical procedures includes the study of special instruments and equipment necessary to provide optimum intraoperative care.
+Introduction to operative routine for Obstetrics/Gynecology (OB/GYN), Genitourinary (GA), Otorhinolaryngology (ENT), and Ophthalmic procedures includes the study of special instruments and equipment necessary to provide optimum intraoperative care.
 Also provided is a basic understanding of the diagnosis, surgical intervention, postoperative patient care considerations, prognosis, common complications, operative pathology and relevant anatomy.
+In this course the student will be assessed by taking various mock competency assessments.
+Areas of weakness will be identified, addressed and preparation for externship will occur.

-ST2343 Surgical Specialties II
+ST2363 Surgical Specialties II\

-Introduction to operative routine for Plastic/Cosmetic, Genitourinary (GU), Thoracic/Pulmonary, Peripheral Vascular (PV), and Cardiovascular surgical procedures surgical procedures includes the study of special instruments and equipment necessary to provide optimum intraoperative care.
-Also provided is a basic understanding of the diagnosis, surgical intervention, postoperative patient care considerations, prognosis, common complications, operative pathology and relevant anatomy.
-Prerequisite: ST2333
+Lecture Hrs: 30 Lab Hrs: 30 Credit Hrs: 3 Introduction to operative routine for Peripheral Vascular (PV), Thoracic/Pulmonary, Cardiovascular (CV), Plastics, Oral/maxillofacial surgical procedures includes the study of special instruments and equipment necessary to provide optimum intraoperative care.
+Also provided is a basic understanding of the diagnosis, surgical intervention, postoperative patient care considerations, prognosis, common complications, operative pathology, and relevant anatomy.
+In this course the student will be assessed by taking various mock competency assessments.
+Areas of weakness will be identified, addressed and preparation for externship will occur.
+Prerequisite: ST2353